kkmarv/IOTA-Digital-Student-ID/README.md

 ### 1.1.1.
 Registration | Matriculation

-The process of enrollment via the Student Credential.
+The process of enrollment via the StudentCredential.

 ```mermaid
 %%---